 for anyone considering applying for the national redress scheme, we can provide legal advice about your options.

-Arising from the recommendations of the Royal Commission into Institutional Responses to Child Sex Abuse the National Redress Scheme will commence on 1 July.
+Arising from the recommendations of the Royal Commission into Institutional Responses to Child Sex Abuse the National Redress Scheme commenced on 1 July, 2018.

 At Donaldson Law we believe it is vital that anyone considering applying for the scheme get legal advice about their options before doing so.

 The Redress Scheme is a government program, being established to provide support to people who were sexually abused as children while in the care of an institution.
 The Scheme starts on 1 July 2018, and will run for 10 years.